 Despite characteristic American notions that people should "make up their own minds" and "have a right to their opinion," little of what we think is original or unique.
 We share our opinions and beliefs with many other people-nowadays not just in person but also via new media.
-Think about how often (and with whom) you share information or an opinion via texting, Facebook, Instagram, Twitter, and other apps.
+Think about how often (and with whom) you share information or an opinion via texting, Snapchat, Instagram, Facebook, Pinterest, Twitter, or Whats-App.
 Illustrating the power of shared cultural background, we are most likely to agree with and feel comfortable with people who are socially, economically, and culturally similar to ourselves.
 This is one reason Americans abroad tend to socialize with each other, just as French and British colonials did in their overseas empires.
 Birds of a feather flock together, but for people, the familiar plumage is culture.